kulshekhar/ts-jest/README.md

 ```

 ### Using `babel-jest`
 By default ts-jest does not rely on babel-jest.
 But you may want to use some babel plugins and stll be able to write TypeScript.
-This can be achieved using the `babelJest` config key.
+This can be achieved using the `babelConfig` config key.
 It can be:

 - `true`, in which case it'll use defaults from babelrc or any other found config file:
   ```js